 - salt to taste

 - Drain salmon and put into a medium size bowl.

 - Make sure all bones are removed.

-- Combine salmon, eggs, breadcrumbs, cornmeal, garlic powder, onion and lemon juice and mix well.
-Form into 6 patties and season with salt, pepper and a sprinkle of paprika.
+- Combine salmon, eggs, breadcrumbs, garlic powder, onion, salt, pepper, and lemon juice and mix well.

-- Stir yogurt, lemon juice, lemon zest, fresh dill and dijon in a small bowl.
+- Whisk yogurt, lemon juice, lemon zest, fresh dill, and dijon in a small bowl.

 - Serve the salmon patties with yogurt sauce for dipping.